Aliasmk/aliasmk.github.io/index.md

 <img class="profilePhoto imgwborder" src="/assets/img/site/me.jpg" alt="me">
 Hi!
 I'm Michael Kafarowski.
 I have a passion for exploring new skills and ideas.
 I love taking things apart, learning how things work, and building and sharing new things.
 I strive to always improve and expand upon my technical, non-technical and interpersonal skills.

-I work as an embedded electronics and software designer at a laser solutions company based in Ontario.
+I work as an embedded electronics and software designer at World Star Tech, a laser solutions company in Markham, Ontario.
 My day usually consists of testing new prototypes, writing embedded C++ for our STM32 systems, or designing 3D models or PCBs for new prototypes.

 In 2019, I graduated from the Mechatronics Engineering program at the University of Waterloo.
 I had the pleasure of interning at Metrolinx, Toronto Transit Commission, Agfa-Gevaert Graphics and Metalumen Manufacturing.